raspberrypilearning/build-a-buggy/en/step_4.md

 ## Assemble your robot

-There is no right way to build your prototype robot chassis, but there are a few things to bear in mind:
+There is no "right" way to build your prototype robot chassis, but there are a few things to bear in mind:

 - The chassis needs to house the Raspberry Pi, motor controller, and batteries.
 - The chassis needs to allow the mounting of a pair of wheels.